ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 <br>

-Static objects can't move but they will get baked shadows, and use static GPU memory which is faster and more abundant.
+Static things can't move but they will get baked shadows, and use static GPU memory which is faster and more abundant.

 Static lights can't move, cast light/shadows on dynamic objects, or get specular highlights, but they are the fastest to render, the shadows look the best, and you can have as many as you want with no performance hit